Locust0/AVI/Destiny.md

 ### BAR Shields

 I created numerous variations of the black armory shield using Grognok and Bonobo.
 The one above is the Tilt shield.
 The released versions include:
-- Basic: which has the drones moving in a very perdictable pattern circling the target
+- Basic: which has the drones moving in a very perdictable pattern circling the target - its used as the shield around the crates in the sabateur encounters (but with only 1 drone) and as the final boss's shield in the Volundr forge
-- Tilt: which has drones orbit target as if on a spinning plane
+- Tilt: which has drones orbit target as if on a spinning plane - its used as the shield of all the sabateurs
-- Teleport: which has the drones teleport higher or lower when damaged
+- Teleport: which has the drones teleport higher or lower when damaged - its used as the shield for the final boss of the Gofannon forge

 To create these shields, I worked with:
 - Designers: to adjust and balance the shields and help them place the shields into the world